John Hultberg

 John Hultberg (February 8, 1922 – April 15, 2005) was an American Abstract expressionist and Abstract realist painter.
 Early in his career he was related to the Bay Area Figurative Movement; he was also a lecturer and playwright.

 Early life and education

 John Hultberg was born in 1922 in Berkeley, California.
-He had a sister, Helen, and brothers Paul and Dean.
+He had a sister, Helen, and brothers Paul Hultberg and Don.